FailAcademy/learning/wdp-vancouver/_lessons/week-08/02-async-promises-http.md

 - Introduce REST application architechture
 - Implement Promise based HTTP Requests using Angular's HTTP module
 - Display JSON data in Component Templates
+- Write async code using the Promise constructor with the `resolve` and `reject` handlers, as well as `then` and `catch` methods to read the results from a Promise once it's resolved or rejected.

 ---